|USGS 7.5' Map:||Howardsville|

 The road will head up a switchback that has a left turn to private property.
 Continuing on the County Road you will drive through the forest with Maggie Creek below you.
 Once out of the trees the road will cross an open section as you climb toward the waterfall from the upper basin.

 Before the road climbs above the waterfall you will pass an intersection to the right that goes to the Ruby Mine.
 Only the tailings remain.
 Above the Ruby Mine was the tram line terminus for the Ridgeway Mine which was up on Galena Mountain.
 Nothing remains of the tram terminus either.
 The main county road will continue up above the waterfall and bring you into the upper basin.

 From this point on you will be abover timberline.
 After about a mile and a half you will pass a left turn that heads back and up hill to the Little Maud Mine.
 Only the tailings remain here as well.
 After another half mile you will pass the intersection with the Continental Divide National Scenic Trail, and then you will come to an intersection.
-The road to the right goes to the Intersection Mill remains in just under a half mile.
+The road to the left goes to the Intersection Mill remains in just under a half mile.
 The road leading to the Intersection Mill and Mine can be difficult in wet conditions.

 At the turn around by the Intersection stamp mill is a foot trail goes off to the left which leads to the Continental Divide National Scenic Trail.